 What Should You Expect After a Furnace Tune-Up?
 Improved Function

 Your heating and air conditioning system naturally loses energy efficiency over time.
 This loss of efficiency is due to several reasons, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
-Keeping your heating system maintained with regular professional tune-ups can virtually eliminate these factors.
-During your tune-up, your expert technician will clean and check over your furnace, identifying areas of wear and tear.
+Keeping your heating system maintained with annual professional tune-ups can virtually eliminate these factors.
+During your tune-up, your expert technician will clean and check over your unit, identifying areas of corrosion.
 They can identify failing parts in need of replacement before they become a serious problem.
 A tune-up alone may instantly improve energy efficiency by up to 30%.
 You’ll also enjoy cleaner air and a cleaner home because your HVAC equipment will be distributing clean air through a clean air filter.
-Perhaps one of the greatest benefits you’ll enjoy following a fall furnace or AC tune-up is diminished utility bills.
-A neglected HVAC system must work overtime to heat and cool your home, while a furnace or air conditioner that has been expertly tuned can take less energy to maintain indoor comfort.
-Because your heating system will function more efficiently, it will deliver superior heating at lower cost than you otherwise may have had through the winter season.
+Perhaps one of the best benefits you’ll enjoy following a fall furnace or AC tune-up is diminished utility bills.
+A neglected HVAC system must work much harder to heat and cool your home, while a furnace or air conditioner that has been professionally tuned can take less energy to maintain indoor comfort.
+Because your heating system functions more efficiently, it will deliver superior heating at lower cost than you otherwise may have had through the winter season.
 A Longer-Lasting HVAC System

 Your HVAC system is an important appliance with a limited lifetime.
-Depending on use, with professional maintenance you can expect your furnace and air conditioner to run between 8-18 years before you will need to install a new one.
-However, poor maintenance is one of the top reasons for early replacement HVAC systems prior to end of average life expectancy.
+Depending on use, with professional maintenance you can expect your furnace and air conditioner to run between 8-18 years before you will need to consider replacement.
+However, poor maintenance is one of the primary reasons for earlier replacement HVAC systems before end of average life expectancy.

 If you’re wondering how much a furnace tune up costs, you can breathe a healthy sigh of relief knowing it’s not going to force an early withdrawal you’re your 401k.
 Frequently we have special offers in your local area that you can run wild with.